 4.4.1: xxx has determined the processes needed for the quality management system and their application throughout the organization in Process map & Interactions of processes.

-xxx has determined the inputs required and the outputs expected from each process in individual process map addressed in the documented information of each process.
+xxx has determined the inputs required and the outputs expected from each process in an individual process map addressed in the documented information of each process.

 xxx has determined the sequence and interaction of the processes in Process map & Interactions of processes.

-xxx has determined and applied the criteria and methods (including monitoring, measurements and related performance indicators) needed to ensure the effective operation and control of these processes in the documented information of each process.
+xxx has determined and applied the criteria and methods (including monitoring, measurements, and related performance indicators) needed to ensure the effective operation and control of these processes in the documented information of each process.

 xxx has assigned the responsibilities and authorities for each process

 xxx has been evaluating these processes and implementing any changes needed to ensure that these processes achieve their intended results and improve the processes and the quality management system

 Improve the processes and the quality management system